Looking for ways to transition from a baby bottle to a sippy cup? Learn easy ways to transition to a sippy cup and the best time to start.

 But first, how do you know when your baby is ready?
 He’s likely ready for a sippy cup when he can sit up unassisted, without the use of props.
 He should also be able to hold his head up pretty steadily.
 And opening his mouth for a spoon of food is also a good sign he can start.

 For a general rule of thumb, introducing a sippy cup can happen about six months to even over a year.
 Yep, it’s that wide.
 I first introduced the sippy cup when I wanted to offer my kids water.
-Then, when I weaned them from breastfeeding at a year old, I used the sippy cup to transition to whole milk.
+Then, when I weaned them from breastfeeding at a year old, I used the sippy cup to transition from breastmilk to whole milk.

 Once you think your baby is ready for a sippy cup, follow these rules for a successful transition: